MontFerret/montferret.github.io/content/blog/ferret-v0.8.md

 }
 {{</ code >}}

-Previously, the role of open page was played by ``HTMLDocument`` struct but the need of having multiple documents representing ``iframe`` nodes led us to bring a new entity to the structure.
+Previously, the role of open page was played by ``HTMLDocument``, but the need of having multiple documents representing ``iframe`` nodes led us to bring a new entity to the structure.

 ## Driver API

-Because of the changes in vDOM structure, the driver API has been changed as well in order to be reasonable.
+Because of the changes in Virtual DOM structure, the driver API has been changed as well in order to be reasonable.

 ``Driver.LoadDocument`` and ``LoadDocumentParams`` are renamed to ``Driver.Open`` and ``Params``.